davistocco/node-ts-boilerplate/README.md

-## Node Typescript Boilerplate
+## Node TypeScript Boilerplate

-This is a boilerplate for a NodeJS project using Typescript.
+This is a boilerplate for a NodeJS project using TypeScript.

 ### Includes